dr-mikeb/bhg-course/materials/lab/6/README.md

 6. http://YOURHOST:8080/search --> [LASTNAME_FINAL.HTML]

 ## Submit
-1. ZIP FILE with all 6 Files
+1. ZIP FILE with all 6 Files [10 points]
-2. Link to your Github Repository
+2. Link to your Github Repository [10 points]
 3. List of Collaborators